CityLine Interview with Walk the Waterfront and Waterfront Tacoma Forum

 The State of Washington, Pierce County, MetroParks, The City of Tacoma and private individuals have invested heavily in a series of parks and walkways with the goal of ringing the shoreline of South Puget Sound including Thea Foss waterway, Commencement Bay and Ruston Way.

-Citizens for a Healthy Bay, The Chinese Reconciliation Park, and the Working Waterfront Museum are also working to secure the health, history and enjoyment of our waterfront.
+The Chinese Reconciliation Park, Save Our Waterfront Now, and the Foss Waterway Seaport are also working to secure the health, history and enjoyment of our waterfront.

 The placemaking organization called Project for Public Spaces has articulated a plan of thirteen steps to Turn a Waterfront Around.
 A pdf of their recommendations appears on the left sidebar of this page.

-We learned at the community wide Talk Tacoma public meetings last Fall, that the most appreciated aspects of Tacoma are: walking along
+We learned at the community wide Talk Tacoma public meetings in Fall 2008, that the most appreciated aspects of Tacoma are: walking along

 Ruston Way and Point Defiance Park.